MicrosoftDocs/biztalk-docs/biztalk/core/edi-and-as2-biztalk-server-samples-folder.md

 ---
 description: "Learn more about: EDI and AS2 (BizTalk Server Samples Folder)"
-title: "EDI and AS2 (BizTalk Server Samples Folder) | Microsoft Docs" ms.custom: ""
+title: "EDI and AS2 (BizTalk Server Samples Folder)" ms.custom: "" ms.date: "06/08/2017"
-ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: faea052e-b891-4f00-9a45-6ed17e588702
-caps.latest.revision: 11
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # EDI and AS2 (BizTalk Server Samples Folder)
 Microsoft BizTalk Server includes the following EDI and AS2 samples in its software development kit (SDK).
 This section provides detailed information about the functionality demonstrated by the EDI samples, instructions for building and running the samples, and the results you can expect.